-It's no secret that funding is needed to start a business, but before you can secure the money you need to cover start-up costs, there are a few things you need to do first.
-Calculate the costs of your company before seeking external financing.
+It's no secret that funding is necessary to get a business off the ground, but before you can secure the money you need to cover start-up costs, there are a few steps you must take first.
+Before seeking external financing, it's important to calculate the costs of your company and create a detailed financial plan.
 This will help you choose the right funding source for your Florida business needs.
-Then, be smart about your expenses and organize yourself by creating a detailed financial plan.
+Additionally, be smart about your expenses and organize yourself accordingly.

 These forms cover the statutory minimum basic filing requirements, although depending on your company, you may need to submit additional documents.
 It's essential to check with regulatory organizations to ensure you have a valid Florida business license at all times, as renewal differs greatly from industry to industry.
 Customers evacuate regularly to avoid hurricanes, and storms pose a disaster risk that could cause significant damage to physical businesses.
 Business insurance is never at the top of the list of things someone wants to do when starting their business; however, it can be essential to protecting your business.

 Municipal business taxes aren't levied in every city, but some require you to pay taxes to operate within their limits.
 Basic necessities, such as food and medicine, and business expenses, such as new machinery and equipment, are exempt from sales tax, and Florida has a sales tax holiday in August, when families shop back to school.
 By the time something bad happens to your business and you realize you need it, it may be too late.
 You can review all required taxes (for example, income tax is a requirement for all businesses except corporations), notable exceptions, and necessary forms on the IRS website, or visit a local IRS office for more information.
 The specific costs depend on the type of business you want to create and the licenses you need to do so.